 Back Roll Paint

-Immediately after finishing a section, back roll the paint with the paint roller to even out the primer consistency and to help the paint stick better.
+Immediately after finishing a section, back roll the paint with the paint roller for consistent coverage and to help the paint stick better.

 It's faster to have two people doing this job.
 One person sprays, while the other person follows by back rolling.